 - Sign in to ArcGIS Hub.

-If needed, select your user profile and select View workspace to open your user workspace.
+If you are already signed in, click your username in the top corner and select View workspace to open your user workspace.

-- Select the Manage
+- Click the Manage button

 - Title—Title changes are not applied to the site URL.
 Refer to Brand a site with header and theme options to add the site's title to its header.